OnesmasKaruki/alx-low_level_programming/0x0B-malloc_free/README.md

-function that returns a pointer to a newly allocated space in memory
+ returned pointer should point to a newly allocated space